Saturday, April 28, 2012

 Here Today Gone Tomorrow by Mandrill

 I've recently been jammin' to Mandrill's 1972 track "Here Today Gone Tomorrow."
-It is a ferocious rock/funk workout that rivals some of the stuff Funkadelic were doing at the time.
-Mandrill was one of most progressive funk outfits of the 1970s and was an influence on legendary bands such as P-Funk and Earth, Wind & Fire.
+It is a ferocious rock/funk workout that rivals some of the stuff Funkadelic released at the time.
+Mandrill was one of the most progressive funk outfits of the 1970s and was an influence on legendary bands such as P-Funk and Earth, Wind & Fire.
 Mandrill was very experimental and had quite an eclectic sound, which was a rich fusion of African, funk, jazz, psychedelia, Caribbean, Latin, blues and rock.
 They were sort of like Santana meets P-Funk by way of War.

 "Here Today Gone Tomorrow" is filled with sizzling rock guitar riffs and funky interludes.
 It takes the listener on a badass sonic journey.
 The track showcases the band's great versatility and considerable chops as musicians.
 "Here Today Gone Tomorrow" is from Mandrill's second album, Mandrill Is, which was released in 1972.
 The album was critically well-received but didn't fare too well commercially.